Buyer’s Guide to Force Plates

 • uniaxial (measurement of vertical forces only) vs. triaxial (measurement of force in three dimensions) plates.

-For example, if you wish to analyze gait and/or running, you’ll likely need an embedded, multi-plate, triaxial solution (similar to what you would find in many universities’ biomechanics research laboratories).
+For example, if you wish to analyze gait and running, you’ll likely need an embedded, multi-plate, triaxial solution (similar to what you would find in many universities’ biomechanics research laboratories).

-if you wish to test jumps, functional movements, balance and/or isometric strength … a portable, dual-plate, uniaxial solution will be more than capable.
+…if you wish to test jumps, functional movements, balance and isometric strength…a portable, dual-plate, uniaxial solution will be more than capable…

-With just short of a decade of experience of force plate technology in applied settings, we have narrowed our ForceDecks range down to three models of force plates.
+With nearly a decade of experience in force plate technology in applied settings, we have narrowed our ForceDecks range down to three models of force plates.

 ForceDecks Mini

-Weighing just 11lb (5kg) per plate, FD Minis are highly portable and are made for functional, balance and isometric tests.
+Weighing just 11lb (5kg) per plate, ForceDecks Mini is made for functional, balance and isometric tests.

 ForceDecks Lite

-The best of both worlds and our most popular model, FD Lites are portable and high-capacity, suitable for jumps, isometrics and more.
+The best of both worlds and our most popular model, ForceDecks Lite, is portable and high-capacity, suitable for jumps, isometrics and more.

 ForceDecks Max

-Our flagship ForceDecks model, FD Max feature our largest surface area, suitable for large athletes, high-force tests and for both embedded and portable use cases.
+Our flagship ForceDecks model, ForceDecks Max, features our largest surface area, suitable for large athletes, high-force tests and both embedded and portable use cases.

 For most users, collecting accurate data will be influenced far more by human factors than by the accuracy of the plates themselves.
-Ensuring you use consistent, reliable protocols and cues, and analyzing your data in a consistent manner (e.g. using the same type of force plates, software and metrics each time) are the best steps you can take to ensuring your data is accurate and reliable, and best of all – these steps are free!
+Ensuring you use consistent, reliable protocols and cues and analyzing your data in a consistent manner (e.g., using the same type of force plates, software and metrics each time) are the best steps you can take to ensure your data is accurate and reliable – and best of all, these steps are free!

 To help you further understand which style of force plates is right for you (whether that is ForceDecks or another model of force plates), we have collated some important considerations.